OSHA Compliance For Construction Equipment

 Inspect Equipment Before Use:

-Before using any construction equipment, employees should inspect it for any defects or malfunctions.
+Before using any construction equipment, employees should inspect tools and equipment for any defects or malfunctions with the help of an equipment checklist.
 Any issues should be reported to a supervisor and the equipment should not be used until it is deemed safe.

 By following these steps and staying up to date on OSHA regulations for construction equipment, construction companies can create a safer working environment for their employees and avoid costly fines for non-compliance.